xyproto/orbiton/README.md

 * Press `ctrl-w` to toggle the check mark in `- [ ] TODO item` boxes in Markdown.
 * `o` is written mostly in `o`, with some use of NeoVim for the initial development.
 * The default syntax highlighting theme aims to be as pretty as possible with less than 16 colors, but it mainly aims for clarity.
 It should be easy to spot a keyword, number, string or a stray parenthesis.
+* Has fewer hotkeys to learn than GNU Nano.

 ## Known issues